openid/sharedsignals/openid-caep-event-types-1_0.md

 ### Attributes {#token-claims-change-attributes}

 event_timestamp
-: REQUIRED JSON number: the time at which the claims change occured.
+: REQUIRED, JSON number: the time at which the claims change occured.
-  Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+  Its value is a JSON number representing the number of milliseconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 This value must be less than or equal to the "iat" claim in the parent Security Event Token (SET).

+claims
+: REQUIRED, JSON object: one or more claims with their new value(s)

 initiating_entity
-: OPTIONAL, JSON string: describes the entity that invoked the token claims change.
-: Potential options:
+: OPTIONAL, JSON string: describes the entity that invoked the token claims change : Potential options:
   - `admin`:    an administrator invoked a token claims change
   - `user`:     the end-user invoked a token claims change